dankmeme01/blaze/README.md

 Mod for Geometry Dash that significantly speeds up loading times.

-### BEFORE using, at the current stage the mod may corrupt your local levels, and will cause your save to be unloadable if you uninstall the mod.
-Beware
+## BEFORE using, please backup your savefile.

+I believe I've fixed most savefile corruption issues, but it's best to be careful anyway.

 todo readme